freeorion/freeorion/BUILD.md

    * Unzip the SDK archive contents into the project directory.
    * Execute the `bootstrap.bat` within the project directory.
 This will clone the FreeOrion repository and place the dependencies at the correct place.
+   * If you want to create an out-of-source build using CMake, you should run `git clone https://github.com/freeorion/freeorion.git FreeOrion` in the `freeorion-project` directory, instead of running `bootstrap.bat`.
  * On Max OS X, Linux and other Operating Systems:
    * Navigate into the project directory.
    * Clone the project via Git: